BiDAlab/ChildCIdb_v1/README.md

 ## <a name="download">Download ChildCIdb (v1)</a>

 1. Download your corresponding license agreement:

-    [[link](http://atvs.ii.uam.es/atvs/)] Permanent researchers working at research or academic institutions, and selected companies generating research outcomes > **full research access to ChildCIdb (v1).**

-    [[link](http://atvs.ii.uam.es/atvs/)] Independent researchers, developers, students, and companies > limited ChildCIdb (v1) access **solely for the purpose of the SVC 2021 competition.**

-    Once the corresponding license agreement is signed, send the scanned copy to atvs@uam.es according to the instructions given in point 2.
+    - [Download license agreement](http://atvs.ii.uam.es/atvs/), send by email one signed and scanned copy to atvs@uam.es according to the instructions given in point 2.

 2. Send an email to [**atvs@uam.es**](mailto:atvs@uam.es), as follows:

-    _Subject:_ **[DATABASE download: ChildCIdb (v1)]**
+    - _Subject:_ **[DATABASE download: ChildCIdb (v1)]**

-    Body: Your name, e-mail, telephone number, organization, postal mail, purpose for which you will use the database, time and date at which you sent the email with the signed license agreement.
+    - _Body:_ Your name, e-mail, telephone number, organization, postal mail, purpose for which you will use the database, time and date at which you sent the email with the signed license agreement.

 3. Once the email copy of the license agreement has been received at ATVS, you will receive an email with a username, a password, and a time slot to download the database.